Prerequisite: 3, 4, or 6-Week Filmmaking Camp

 When not directing, students rotate in the roles of director of photography, assistant camera, sound operator, and gaffer.
 The final two weeks of the program will be spent on digital editing and sound design.
 At the conclusion of the workshop, students will celebrate with a final screening for cast, crew, family, and invited guests.

-This program demands full-time commitment during class as well as on evenings and weekends.
-Given the intensity of this workshop, students enrolled in the 6-Week Filmmaking II Camp may not participate in the usual group activities planned for our other high school film camps.
+This program demands full time commitment during class as well as possible work in the evenings and over the weekends.
+Given the intensity of this workshop, students may or may not be able to participate in the usual group activities planned for our other teen film camps.
 When not in class or shooting film, students will be casting, location scouting, creating storyboards, and rehearsing.

 Tuition includes all classes and the use of the HD digital video camera, accessories, lighting package and sound equipment designed for this program.
 Tuition does not include any additional production expenses that may arise from a student’s script (including costumes, props, location expenses, and food).
 The New York Film Academy encourages students to minimize any additional expenses, with the understanding that the quality of a project is not proportional to the cost; rather to the effort and creativity involved.

 Please note that curriculum, dates, and prices are subject to change.